aliemrahpekesen/microservices-playground/README.md

 # microservices-playground
-A playground with open source technostack for #acikseminer presentation demo
+A playground with open source technostack for #acikseminer presentation demo.